thijsbrentjens/geoserver/README.md

 - support for download of other output formats, like shapefiles and KML
 - support for management of joined output files and removing joins / clearing the cache after a pre-configured time
 - access restrictions on operations (TODO: test if Geoserver securtiy system works properly already)
+- user manual
+- fix tests for the postgres connection of data stores

 Related projects
 ===========
 For demonstraton and test purposes a basic tool is developed.
 This tool allows users to upload a CSV-file and join that to a spatial framework (spatial dataset)

-TODO: reference to the tool.
+TODO: reference to the tool as soon as the code is available on GitHub.

 Installation
 =====================
 The TJS extension currently requires two (small) changes in the Geoserver core code of 2.2.4.
+To install, you could either add the built libraries or compile the code yourself.

-Download the following jars and place them in geoserver/WEB-INF/lib/:
+Download the following ZIP-file with jars and place them in geoserver/WEB-INF/lib/:

-- dd
-- dd

 Currently, the plugin adds GeoJSON output.

-Then add the plugin jars, including
+After Then add the plugin jars, including

-There is a WAR-file available online which includes these changes and the plugin:
+There is a WAR-file available online which includes these changes and the plugin.
+This needs testing as well.

-Alternatively, there is a ZIP-file containing all these jars.

 Compilation
 =====================
-Compilation
+Follow the general build instructions of Geoserver.
+To build the TJS plugin seperately, go to the directory

+src/community/tjs/

+and build using the regular command:

+mvn clean install -DskipTests

+Note: tests will probably fail at the moment because of Postgres connections in some of the tests.
+Skipping the tests will help for now.